Gobd/go-cache/README.md

 # Changes from the original

-Removed increment, decrement, save, load, newfrom.
+Removed increment, decrement, replace, save, load, newfrom.
 Added a `NewLazy` function that creates a cache that only updates `time.Now()` every `timeNowInterval` might be faster than the original or not.
 The benchmarks in the package show it to be generally faster but sometimes slower.
-Other benchmarks written to be more realistic show it 133x faster.
 Hasn't been in production so not really sure.

 Keys are now interfaces rather than strings.
 These will be internally hashed with code from Ristretto into a uint64.
 Previously the cache map was map[string]interface{}
 now it is map[uint64]interface{}.
+The cache map is also split into 256 shards now, with the hopes of reducing lock contention.

-There is a code generator in the gen folder that can create typed caches.
+There is a (poorly tested) code generator in the gen folder that can create typed caches.
 To see help run `go run ./gen/gen.go -h`.
-As an example this will create a stringCache.go file in a package named cache that is cache of string: `go run ./gen/gen.go -o stringCache.go -pkg cache string`
+As an example this will create a stringCache.go file in a package named cache that is cache of string (and the item stored in the cache will be called stringItem):
+`go run ./gen/gen.go -o stringCache.go -pkg cache -name string string`.
+Normally name & the item to be cached can match, but if caching something like `map[string]interface{}` then the name can't match the item being cached.

 ### Installation